-Project Implementation Team (PIT) will consist of a Project Manager (PM) who will be offered as an in kind contribution of the Presence to this project, a National Professional Project Officer (PO), a National Professional Communications Officer (CO), a Project Implementation Assistant (PIA), and a Project Procurement Assistant (PPA).
+Project Implementation Team (PIT) will consist of a Project Manager (PM) who will be offered as an in kind contribution of the Presence to this project, a National Professional Project Officer (PO), a National Professional Communications Officer (CO), National Proffesinal Construction Officer (CO), a Project Implementation Assistant (PIA), and a Project Procurement Assistant (PPA).

 The PIT will be responsible for the entire project cycle management, i.e. in setting the legal, managerial, monitoring, and verification frameworks, altogether referred to as Implementation Framework, for efficient operational plan implementation in line with the OSCE’s Common Regulatory Management System and effective achievement of the project results.